eslint/eslint/docs/user-guide/command-line-interface.md

-  --ignore-path path::String     Specify path of ignore file --no-ignore                    Disable use of ignore files and patterns --ignore-pattern [String]      Pattern of files to ignore (in addition to those in .eslintignore)
+  --ignore-path path::String     Specify path of ignore file --no-ignore                    Disable use of ignore files and patterns --ignore-pattern [String]      Pattern of files to ignore (in addition to those in .eslintignore) --no-warn-ignored              Disable the warnings produced by ignored files being in list of files to be linted

 Using stdin:
   --stdin                        Lint code provided on <STDIN> - default: false